Adrian-LL/docker-wip/toward-data-science.md

 ### 2nd Option - build image locally starting with given Dockerfile
 The file is pretty simple and easy to understand.
 See more at the links above in References.

-Runs as root, so easy to install additional Ubuntu or Python packages during work.
+The configuration below runs as `root`, so it's easy to install additional Ubuntu or Python packages during work.

+Packages can be added and/or removed based on needs.
+For example emacs is included.

 #### TO DO:
 * fiddle a little with terminal in Jupyter.